 Regarding the binding in recreational settings, the velcro kept our feet secure on those adventures.
 The only problem I think you’ll run into is if the velcro strap gets full of snow.
 The strap is built of military-grade material to resist the snow and ice, but there is still the risk it might stop working.
 Although, this isn’t something we experienced.
 But, since these shoes shouldn’t be used for floatation and in deep powder, you shouldn’t have to worry about snow in the velcro strap.

 Read More: Transition from Running to Snowshoe Racing

-As far as traction for both versions of the Eva, these snowshoes offer rubber cleats on the bottom that are decent at digging into soft snow.
+As far as traction for both versions of the Eva, these snowshoes offer rubber cleats on the bottom that are decent at digging into soft snow and in the sand.
 Additionally, there are metal inserts to grab into the ice at the snowshoe’s toe and heel.

 We’ve used the traction to go up packed snow at about 30 degrees and found it to be sufficient.
 Although, these are recreational snowshoes and not built for technical mountaineering or ongoing steep climbs.

 The last thing I want to talk about is the durability of these snowshoes.
 For my answer, I haven’t seen any visible wear on these snowshoes after about 10 miles or so.
 These snowshoes’ design philosophy is to think of them as running shoes, so I believe the durability would be similar to running shoes.

 Like running shoes, I expect them to last about a couple hundred miles before the plastic starts to wear out and the foam starts to break.
 But, of course, depending on how often you snowshoe, that’ll tell you how long these will last.